 - Don’t ever trim – Every part of the mouthguard is a valuable part to keep your mouth safe.
 If you feel any discomfort, seek advice from your dentist.
 Trimming will not only be a risk for dental damage but also might not work as well as it should.

 As you would care for your teeth and dentures, you should also pay attention to the maintenance when using your mouthguard with false teeth.
-It is a small item that can make a huge difference in anyone denture wearer’s life.
+It is a small item that can make a huge difference in any denture wearer’s life.
 Proper caring will keep your mouthguard in good shape, with a longer lifespan, and it will save you time and money!